DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 There is a need for predictive genomic modelling with aims to provide a reliable guidance for therapeutic intervention for patients harbouring genetic defects for life-threatening disease before the illness becomes clinically significant.

 The study of predictive genomics is exemplified by consideration of gene essentiality, accomplished by observing intolerance to loss-of-function variants.
-Several gene essentiality scoring methods are available for both the coding and non-coding genome  {% cite bartha2017human%}.
+Several gene essentiality scoring methods are available for both the coding and non-coding genome  [bartha2017human].
-Approximately 3,000 human genes cannot tolerate the loss of one allele
+Approximately 3,000 human genes cannot tolerate the loss of one allele [bartha2017human].
-{% cite bartha2017human%}.
 The greatest hurdle in monogenic disease is the interpretation of variants of unknown significance while functional validation is a major time and cost investment for laboratories investigating rare disease.

-Severe, life-threatening immune diseases are caused by genetic variations in almost 300 genes
-{% cite picard2018international conley2014discovery%} however, only a small percentage of disease causing variants have been characterised using functional studies.
+Severe, life-threatening immune diseases are caused by genetic variations in almost 300 genes [picard2018international conley2014discovery] however, only a small percentage of disease causing variants have been characterised using functional studies.
 Several robust tools are in common usage for predicting variant pathogenicity.
 Compared to methods for pathogenicity prediction, a void remains for predicting mutation probability, essential for efficient pre-emptive validation.
 Our investigation aims to apply predictive genomics as a tool to identify genetic variants that are most likely to be seen in patient cohorts.

 We present the first application of our novel approach of predictive genomics using Recombination activating gene 1 (RAG1) and RAG2 deficiency as a model for a rare primary immunodeficiency (PID) caused by autosomal recessive variants.
 *RAG1* and *RAG2* encode lymphoid-specific proteins that are essential for V(D)J recombination.
-This genetic recombination mechanism is essential for a robust immune response by diversification the T and B cell repertoire in the thymus and bone marrow, respectively  {% cite schatz1989v oettinger1990rag%}.
+This genetic recombination mechanism is essential for a robust immune response by diversification the T and B cell repertoire in the thymus and bone marrow, respectively  [schatz1989v oettinger1990rag].
-Deficiency of RAG1  {% cite mombaerts1992rag%} and RAG2  {% cite shinkai1992rag%} in mice causes inhibition of B and T cell development.
+Deficiency of RAG1  [mombaerts1992rag] and RAG2  [shinkai1992rag] in mice causes inhibition of B and T cell development.
-{% cite schwarz1996rag %}
+[schwarz1996rag ]
 formed the first publication reporting that RAG mutations in humans causes severe combined immunodeficiency (SCID), and deficiency in peripheral B and T cells.
-Patient studies identified a form of immune dysregulation known as Omenn syndrome
+Patient studies identified a form of immune dysregulation known as Omenn syndrome [de1991restricted rieux1998highly].
-{% cite de1991restricted rieux1998highly%}.
 The patient phenotype includes multi-organ infiltration with oligoclonal, activated T cells.
 The first reported cases of Omenn syndrome identified infants with hypomophic RAG variants which retained partial recombination activity
-{% cite villa1998partial%}.
+[villa1998partial].
-RAG deficiency can be measured by in vitro quantification of recombination activity
+RAG deficiency can be measured by in vitro quantification of recombination activity [lawless2018prevalence lee2014systematic tirosh2018recombination].
-{% cite lawless2018prevalence lee2014systematic tirosh2018recombination%}.
 Hypomorphic *RAG1* and *RAG2* mutations, responsible for residual V(D)J recombination activity (on average 5-30%), result in a distinct phenotype of combined immunodeficiency with granuloma and/or autoimmunity (CID-G/A)
-{% cite kwan2014newborn walter2015broad schuetz2008immunodeficiency%}.
+[kwan2014newborn walter2015broad schuetz2008immunodeficiency].

 Human RAG deficiency has traditionally been identified at very early ages due to the rapid drop of maternally-acquired antibody in the first six months of life.
 A loss of adequate lymphocyte development quickly results in compromised immune responses.
-More recently, we have found that RAG deficiency is also found for some adults living with PID
+More recently, we have found that RAG deficiency is also found for some adults living with PID [lawless2018prevalence].
-{% cite lawless2018prevalence%}.

 *RAG1* and *RAG2* are highly conserved genes but disease is only reported with autosomal recessive inheritance.
 Only 44% of amino acids in RAG1 and RAG2 are reported as mutated on GnomAD and functional validation of candidate variants is difficult
-{% cite lek2016analysis%}.
+[lek2016analysis].
 Pre-emptive selection of residues for functional validation is a major challenge; a selection based on low allele frequency alone is infeasible since the majority of each gene is highly conserved.
 A shortened time between genetic analysis and diagnosis means that treatments may be delivered earlier.
 RAG deficiency may present with diverse phenotypes and treatment strategies vary.
 With such tools, early intervention may be prompted.
-Some patients could benefit from hematopoietic stem cell transplant  {% cite john2016unrelated%} when necessary while others may be provided mechanism-based treatment  {% cite casanova2014guidelines%}.
+Some patients could benefit from hematopoietic stem cell transplant  [john2016unrelated] when necessary while others may be provided mechanism-based treatment  [casanova2014guidelines].
 Here, we provide a new method for predictive scoring that was validated against groups of functional assay values, human disease cases, and population genetics data.
 We present the list of variants most likely seen as future determinants of RAG deficiency, meriting functional investigation.